 Members have come and gone but there is still a core of members who were present at the first rehearsal.

 We regularly perfom in the local community.
 We play music in church and in old people's homes and for other groups in the area.
 We have performed at the Croydon Music Festival and in 2005 and 2008 were delighted to win first prize in our category.
-The team joined many others at the Guildford Festival Service in Guildford Cathedral in 2005 and again in 2007.
+The team regularly join many others at the Guildford Festival Service in Guildford Cathedral.
+We have played in St Paul's Cathedral and in Southwark Cathedral, in the Queen's Chapel of the the Savoy and in Croydon Minster.
+We have entertained Chelsea Pensioners and International Rotarians.
 Individual members of the team also belong to other handbell teams and two members are solo ringers.